The Sales Onboarding Checklist Designed to Take Onboarding from Good to Great

 - Recognize and reward employee development.

-- Set mandatory continuous learning sessions — make sure to differentiate your learning formats to keep reps engaged!
+- Set mandatory continuous learning sessions—differentiate your learning formats to keep reps engaged!

 You might also like